Supreme Court Rules Table of Contents

 (2) The chief justice of the superior court, appointed as provided by law, shall be the administrative judge of the superior court.
 There shall be an administrative judge and a deputy administrative judge for the circuit court, both of whom shall be appointed by the chief justice of the supreme court, with the concurrence of a majority of the supreme court, for a term to be stated in the order of appointment, but subject to the pleasure of the appointing authority.

 (3) An administrative council is established to facilitate communications among the various courts and the administrative office of the courts.
-Membership on the council shall consist of the chief justice of the superior court, the administrative judge and deputy administrative judge of the circuit court, and the director of the administrative office of the courts.
-The chief justice of the supreme court may designate a justice to serve as liaison between the supreme court and the administrative council.
+Membership on the council shall consist of the chief justice of the supreme court or his or her designee, the chief justice of the superior court, the administrative judge and deputy administrative judge of the circuit court, and the director of the administrative office of the courts.
 The administrative council shall meet regularly maintaining a flexible agenda, providing the opportunity to exchange views, measure progress, resolve conflicts, work toward uniformity of procedure among courts to the extent possible and make recommendations to the supreme court.
 The administrative council shall keep the supreme court apprised of matters being considered by the council and shall meet periodically with the supreme court to enhance the effective and efficient administration of the judicial branch.

 (4) Role and Responsibilities of the Administrative Judge.
 The administrative judge (or, upon the unavailability of the administrative judge of the circuit court, the deputy administrative judge) has general supervisory responsibility for the administration, operation and improvement of the court in order to provide for the expeditious disposition of all cases over which the court has jurisdiction, subject to the policies, rules, orders and guidelines established by the supreme court.
 The administrative judge (or, upon the unavailability of the administrative judge of the circuit court, the deputy administrative judge), in addition to the foregoing, shall, when not in conflict with part II, article 73-a of the New Hampshire Constitution, have such duties and responsibilities as may be conferred by statute.